Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: The Rate of Period Variations of DAVs

-\textit{The Rate of Period Variations of DAVs.}---The period variation of a DAV is related to two physical processes in the star: the cooling of the star and the contraction of its atmosphere, and is given by
+The period variation of a DAV is related to two physical processes in the star: the cooling of the star and the contraction of its atmosphere, and is given by

 where $P$ is the pulsation period for the $m=0$ multiplet component, $T_{c}$ is the maximum (normally, core) temperature, $R$ is the stellar radius, and $\dot P$, $\dot T$ and $\dot R$ are the respective temporal variation rates \citep{Winget2008}.
 The constants $a$ and $b$ are positive numbers of order unity.
+For DAVs, cooling dominates over gravitational contraction, in such a way that the second term in Eq.~(\ref{eq:var_period}) is usually negligible, and only positive values of the observed period variation rate are expected \citep{Winget2008,Fontaine2008,Althaus2010,Calcaferro2017}.

 From the structure of a WD's envelope, we have \citep{Kippenhahn1990}